 “Yeah… maybe.
 She does have a home cave there too.”

 “She has a cave everywhere.
-Everyone calls her friend.”
+Everyone calls her friend when she visits.”

 Gemènyo looked around.
 He grabbed a small tuft of grass, peeled back a single leaf, and then shoved it into his mouth.
 With a grin, he leaned back on his hands.
 “Everyone is different.
 Your mother taught us that.”